seniorsamosa98/hello-world/README.md

 # hello-world
 just another starting repository :)

 I enjoy learning about technolgy.
-I like my Raspberry Pi.
-I am learning to code with Python.
+I like using Raspberry Pi's.
+I am learning to code with HTML and Python.